25 On-Sale Winter Coats to Shop Right Now

 If you’ve arrived at this site, and specifically this page, it should come as no surprise that one of our favorite words starts with an “S” and ends with A-L-E. This is why many of us are just now getting around to buying a winter coat.
 The shearlings and puffers that cost more than our rent a few weeks ago are now deeply discounted.
-So yes, it was braving that errant snow storm a few weeks ago in a leather jacket was worth it; our patience has been rewarded.
+So yes, braving that errant snow storm a few weeks ago in a leather jacket was worth it; our patience has been rewarded.

 If your outerwear game still isn’t ready for the wrath of February, we suggest you get in on this sale action, too.
 Ahead, 25 parkas, duffles, wool styles and more, all marked with that glorious four-letter word.
-We’re tempted to get more than one.
+We may have to get more than one.

 Check Wool-Blend Coat, $79.99 (was $199.99); at Mango